Ecommerce Profit Margins: Benchmarks and How to Improve

 Not all ecommerce is equal.

-Good ecommerce profit margins vary dramatically by industry — from 2-4% in grocery and food to 30-65% in digital products and SaaS.
-For physical DTC brands, a net margin above 10% is strong and above 15% is exceptional, based on NYU Stern data and WebMedic's analysis of 80+ Shopify stores in Malaysia and Singapore.
+Good ecommerce profit margins vary dramatically by industry, from 2-4% in grocery and food to 30-65% in digital products and SaaS.
+For physical DTC brands, a net margin above 10% is strong and above 15% is exceptional, based on NYU Stern's January 2026 margin dataset and WebMedic's analysis of 80+ Shopify stores in Malaysia and Singapore.

 Here are the benchmarks that actually matter: